Mixonn/TSP-Genetic-Solution-UHX/README.md

 ## License

-This project is licensed under the MIT License;
+This project is licensed under the MIT License - [LICENSE](https://github.com/Mixonn/TSP-Genetic-Solution-UHX/blob/master/LICENSE)

 ## More
 If you got any improvements, ideas - contribute or tell me about it ;)